Genome Editing, DNA double-strand break Repair and cellular Responses

 - Marine Charpentier, PhD Student

-These last few years, we developed some gene editing tools and successfully used them for optimization of gene KOs in various animal models (1,2,3), this expertise being now transferred to the TACGENE facility.
-We also work on improvements of sequence integration following DSB induction with custom nucleases, mainly by exploiting and manipulating DSB repair pathways (4,5,6).
+These last few years, we developed some gene editing tools and successfully used them for optimization of gene KOs in various biological systems, including various animal models for functional studies (1,2,3),and human cells for gene therapy approaches (4).
+This expertise has been now transferred to the TACGENE facility.
+We also work on improvements of sequence integration following DSB induction with custom nucleases, mainly by exploiting and manipulating DSB repair pathways (5,6,7,8,9, 15)

-Using genome editing methods to mimic some genomic rearrangements, we succeeded to elucidate the DSB repair pathways involved in chromosomal translocations (7). and in mitochondrial DNA deletions (8).
-We also developed a biochemical analysis of reconstituted and functional DSB repair complexes in vitro and identified the DNA ends proteome by semi-quantitative mass spectrometry (9).
+Using genome editing methods to mimic some genomic rearrangements, we succeeded to elucidate the DSB repair pathways involved in mitochondrial DNA deletions (10) and in chromosomal translocations (11) and to characterize associated cellular responses (12).
+We also developed a biochemical analysis of reconstituted and functional DSB repair complexes in vitro and identified the DNA ends proteome by semi-quantitative mass spectrometry (13).

 Our on-going projects focus on alternative end-joining mechanisms.
-Among repair pathways for double-strand breaks (DSBs), an alternative end-joining pathway called MMEJ, for microhomology-mediated end-joining, appears to play a predominant role in repair of DSBs inflicted by artificial nucleases.
+Among repair pathways for double-strand breaks (DSBs), an alternative end-joining pathway called MMEJ, for microhomology-mediated end-joining, appears to play a predominant role in repair of DSBs inflicted by artificial nucleases (14) and is shown to be essential for some physiological functions, such as the repair of double strand breaks during embryogenesis.
 Its main characteristics are that repair involves annealing of short sequences flanking the break, called microhomologies, and that DNA polymerase θ is necessary.
-In order to gain novel insights into the MMEJ pathway, we want to identify novel DNA polymerase θ partners and characterize MMEJ regulation and physiological functions by investigating its role in DSB repair at specific genomic sites and in model organisms.
+In order to gain novel insights into the MMEJ pathway, we want to further characterize MMEJ components, regulations and physiological functions, by investigating its role in DSB repair at specific genomic sites and in model organisms.

 We have chosen to expand our studies of DNA repair to tardigrades, a novel in vivo model organism for tolerance to extreme environments.
 Tardigrades are resistant to a great variety of harsh environments, including conditions that induce high levels of DNA damage.
 The study of tardigrades may therefore pave the way to identification of new proteins and pathways that handle DNA damages.
-We propose to examine the molecular basis of tardigrade genome tolerance by identification and analysis of candidate genes of DNA repair pathways.
+We propose to examine the molecular basis of tardigrade genome tolerance by identification and analysis of candidate genes of DNA repair pathways in different tardigrades species, using functional and comparative genomics approaches.

 - Maximilian Haeussler, University of California at Santa Cruz (CRISPOR website)

-- Tsuyoshi Momose, UMR7009, Villefranche s/ Mer (Genome editing and repair in Clitya jellyfish)
+- Tsuyoshi Momose, SU-CNRS, Villefranche s/ Mer (Genome editing and repair in Clitya jellyfish)

 - Jean-Michel Itier, Sanofi, Vitry (genome editing in iPS cells)